-The Kansas School for the Deaf develops vision, mission, and belief statements through a school wide collaborative process.
+The Kansas School for the Deaf develops vision, mission, and core value statements through a school wide collaborative process.
 A committee solicits feedback from all departments in the school as well as the Advisory/ Site Council.
 We make a concentrated effort to involve all staff in the process, which we feel, leads to a stronger commitment.
 The vision and mission statements are printed on most of our documents and can be viewed at our school's website: www.kssdb.org as well as in this profile document.

-Our school's belief statements revolve around a strong bilingual philosophy.
+Our school's core value statements revolve around a strong bilingual philosophy.
 Our bilingual program is a "maintenance" not a "subtractive" program.
 In many bilingual programs with hearing students, the first language is reduced as the second language is increased.
 Our deaf students will always need to use and maintain their first language (ASL) as they develop their second language (English).
-To support the bilingual mission, our leadership has committed to funding a bilingual coordinator, and providing bilingual training for our staff through the ASL/English Bilingual Professional Development project (AEBPD), expanding the ASL (American Sign Language) tutorial program, creating ASL immersion classes, developing a strong bilingual preschool program, and providing staffing for a birth to 3 program.
+To support the bilingual mission, our leadership has committed to funding a bilingual coordinator, expanding the ASL (American Sign Language) tutorial program, creating ASL immersion and ASL Language Arts classes, developing a strong bilingual preschool program, and providing staffing for a birth to 3 program.